SteveBenz/ProgressiveColonizationSystem/README.md

    2. Tweak the mass and density of Fertilizer & Supplies
    3.  (complete)Agroponic and Ag modules consume some electricity
    4. Actually enforce the crew counts, types & stars (see 2.v)
-   5. Make the reporting of when you make a tier breakthrough more informative and fun
+   5.  (complete)Make the reporting of when you make a tier breakthrough more informative and fun
    6. IDEA: Make it so that having achieved Tier-X farming on one world makes Tier-X-1 easier to achieve on a new world.
+   7. Be able to do a cargo run
 5. Release prep
+   1.  (complete)De-fugly the dialogs
-   1. Figure out how to Release
+   2. Figure out how to Release
-   2. Release to CKAN
+   3. Release to CKAN
 6. Advanced Progression - the ability to have extended missions on Duna
    1. Create the resource gathering mechanic
        1. Create a configurable part for storing Stuff